Private teachers/tutors teach a specific skill or subject to individuals or small groups of children or adults.

 - more parents are paying for private teachers/tutors to help their children with these subjects

-- private teachers/tutors often combine private tuition with university study, and will move into other jobs once they get their degree.
+- private teachers/tutors often combine this work with university study, and move into other jobs once they get their degree.

-If you have good subject knowledge, teaching or tutoring experience, and skills to communicate well with children, you have a good chance of getting a job.
+If you have good subject knowledge and teaching or tutoring experience, and can communicate well with children, you have a good chance of getting a job.

-Fewer opportunities for private teachers/tutors who teach arts subjects
+Fewer opportunities for private teachers/tutors who teach the arts

-Private teachers/tutors who teach arts subjects make up about three quarters of the private teacher/tutor workforce.
-Although there are opportunities for teaching jobs in art, music, dance and drama, many people combine this work with another source of income.
+Private teachers/tutors who teach the arts make up about three-quarters of the workforce.
+Although there are opportunities for teaching art, music, dance and drama, many people combine this work with another source of income.

 According to the Census, 5,169 private teachers/tutors worked in New Zealand in 2018.